AI & Automation

 By handling the volume of routine communication, LLMs free AR specialists to focus on complex disputes, strategic accounts, and revenue protection, while ensuring every outreach is contextual, timely, and consistent.

 Traditional AR relies on rigid schedules and generic templates, which often annoy customers more than they help.
-No more generic templates or "chase everything weekly" rules.
-AI tailors communication based on customer behavior and their preferred tone:
+No more generic templates or “chase everything weekly” rules.
+Dunning AI tools tailor communication based on customer behaviour and their preferred tone:

 • AI is generating different tones and frequencies for customer profiles